madetech/nhs-virtual-visit/docs/development/README.md

 npm run test:contract
 ```

 Note: A test database is required to run contract tests.
-You can quickly set one up using `bin/setup_test_db.sh`
+You can quickly set one up using `bin/setup_test_db.sh` or `bin/setup_test_db_docker.sh` depending on your database setup.

 ## Running end to end (E2E) tests

-To run E2E tests you need a test server running
+To run E2E tests you need a test server running and test database populated.

 ```bash
 npm run test:server